Which segments can I trade using pledge margins?

 To learn how to pledge or unpledge your holdings, refer to this article.
 For detailed information on the cash-to-collateral ratio, refer to this FAQ.

-What If?
+What if?

-You unpledge shares while holding open positionsYou must first add equivalent funds or close your positions to avoid margin shortfall and possible square-off.
+You unpledge shares while holding open positionsYou must first add equivalent funds or close your positions to avoid a margin shortfall and possible square-off.